-The study of the roots of a given polynomial is an old feature in Mathematics.
-It is well known formulas for finding the roots for polynomials of degree $2$, degree $3$ (Tartaglia--Cardano's formula), degree 4 (Ferrari's formula), but due to Galois's work, we have that for a polynomial of degree at least $5$, it is not possible to find explicit formulas for computing the roots in terms of radicals.
-The localization of the roots of a given polynomial is in general a hard problem, and only in certain special cases can be localized them under some strong assumptions on the coefficients of the polynomial.
-Nevertheless, in the case of a random polynomial we can observe that its roots have notable behavior.
+The study of the roots of a polynomial is an old topic in Mathematics.
+There are formulas to compute the roots for polynomials of degree 2, degree 3 (Tartaglia--Cardano's formula), degree 4 (Ferrari's formula), but due to Galois' work, for a generic polynomial of degree 5 or more it is not possible to find explicit formulas for computing its roots in terms of radicals.

-The first modern work on random polynomials was due to Bloch and Polya in $1932$ in \cite{BP}.
-In that work, they considered a random polynomial with independent and identically distributed (i.i.d. for short) random variables with Rademacher distribution (uniform distribution on $\{-1,1\}$) and proved that with high probability the number of real zeros are $\mathcal{O}(\sqrt{n})$.

-In a series of papers between $1943$ and $1948$, Littlewood and Offord gave an upper and lower bound for the number of real zeros of random polynomial with i.i.d. random coefficients (Rademacher, Uniform$[-1,1]$ or Standard Gaussian).
-Kac in $1943$ in \cite{kac1943} established his famous integral formula for the density of the number of roots of a random polynomial with i.i.d. coefficients with standard Gaussian distribution.
-Rice in \cite{Rice} got a similar formula for the expected numbers of zeros when the coefficients form an ergodic stationary process.
-These are the first steps in the study of zeros of random functions, which nowadays is an relevant part of modern Probability and Analysis.
-For more details see \cite{DNV} and the references therein.
+For a random polynomial, Bloch and Polya \cite{BP} considered a random polynomial with iid Rademacher random variables (uniform distribution on $\{-1,1\}$) and proved that the expected number of real zeros are $\mbox{O}({n}^{\nicefrac{1}{2}})$.
+In a series of papers between 1938 and 1939, Littlewood and Offord gave a better bound for the number of real roots of a random polynomial with iid random coefficients for the cases of Rademacher, Uniform$[-1,1]$, and standard Gaussian \cite{Lub2016}.
+Kac \cite{kac1943} established his famous integral formula for the density of the number of real roots of a random polynomial with iid coefficients with standard Gaussian distribution.
+Those were the first steps in the study of roots of random functions, which nowadays is a relevant part of modern Probability and Analysis.
+For further details, see \cite{DNV} and the references therein.